-Electric Bikes and Light ATV for Riders Post Stroke
+Electric Bikes and Light ATVs for Riders Post Stroke

 According to the 2016 American Heart Association report, stroke is the fifth leading cause of death in the United States, claiming the lives of nearly 129,000 people each year.
 Thankfully, the stroke fatality rate has gradually decreased over the last several years, but stroke remains the leading cause of permanent physical disability among survivors.